CHEAP VAN INSURANCE

 - You will pay a fixed amount every month for the duration of the agreement

 - Under this car finance deal, you will return the car at the end of the agreement

 If you take this PCH/Leasing car finance deal, you have no plans of buying a car, but just using it for a specified period.
-You will pay a fixed monthly instalment until the end of the agreement.
+You will pay a fixed monthly installment until the end of the agreement.

 PCH/Leasing: Too Good to be True?

-At the end of the agreement and after paying the last monthly instalment, you turn over the car in good condition.
+At the end of the agreement and after paying the last monthly installment, you turn over the car in good condition.
 Otherwise, you will pay penalty charges if you return the car with damages as well as if you exceeded the mileage limit agreed upon.
 This car finance deal only offers you a reasonably cheap way of driving and not owning a car at the end of the agreement.

 Like PCP, PCH/Leasing calculates repayments based on the specific car you choose.
 It will also factor in the speed or rate at which the car diminishes its value and your estimated annual mileage.

 If this car finance deal is not fit for your budget, you may opt to take out a bank personal loan.
 But unlike PCH/Leasing or PCP, the monthly instalments may not be as low.
 The good thing is through a bank personal loan, the car is yours on the day you paid for it.